-Ever been to a wedding where the officiant (the person performing the ceremony) could barely remember the bride and groom’s names, failed to say anything personal about them or bumbled his or her way through the proceedings?
-If you’re looking for something more personal and appropriate for your wedding, here are four tips that will help you find the right officiant for your ceremony.
+Have you ever been to a wedding where the officiant (the person performing the ceremony) could barely remember the bride and groom’s names, failed to say anything personal about them or bumbled his or her way through the proceedings?
+If you’re looking for something more personal and appropriate for your wedding, while also being legally valid, here are four tips that will help you find the right officiant for your ceremony.

-- Religious: If you have a church, synagogue or religious organization you’re a member of, you may want your pastor, priest, rabbi, minister, etc. to perform the ceremony.
+- Religious ceremonies: If you have a church, synagogue or religious organization you’re a member of, you may want your pastor, priest, rabbi or minister to perform the ceremony.
 These ceremonies are generally more traditional and will follow the customs of that religious organization.

 2. Meet with potential officiants.